-The franchise currently held by HGL is for a 25-year term, issued on February 7, 2003 for Cumberland, Colchester, Pictou, and Halifax Counties (now Halifax Regional Municipality), the Municipality of the District of East Hants, and the Goldboro area of Guysborough County.
-In addition, in 2014, HGL was granted the franchise rights for Antigonish County.
+The franchise currently held by EEI is for a 25-year term, issued on February 7, 2003 for Cumberland, Colchester, Pictou, and Halifax Counties (now Halifax Regional Municipality), the Municipality of the District of East Hants, and the Goldboro area of Guysborough County.
+In addition, in 2014, EEI was granted the franchise rights for Antigonish County.

-HGL's distribution system consists of approximately 470 km of pipeline mains infrastructure of which approximately 355 km is located in the Halifax Regional Municipality, approximately 60 km is located in Amherst, Nova Scotia, approximately 45 km is located in the New Glasgow/Pictou area and approximately 10 km is located in Oxford, Nova Scotia.
+EEI's distribution system consists of approximately 480 km of pipeline mains infrastructure of which approximately 362 km is located in the Halifax Regional Municipality, approximately 62 km is located in Amherst, Nova Scotia, approximately 45 km is located in the New Glasgow/Pictou area and approximately 11 km is located in Oxford, Nova Scotia.

-Historically over its first 15 years of operation, HGL received much of its natural gas supply from offshore Nova Scotia through the Sable Offshore Energy project and Ovintiv Inc.'s Deep Panuke project.
-When both producers ceased operations in 2018, HGL entered into gas supply and transportation contracts to secure supply from other supply basins in North America to provide relative price stability.
+Historically over its first 15 years of operation, EEI received much of its natural gas supply from offshore Nova Scotia through the Sable Offshore Energy project and Ovintiv Inc.'s Deep Panuke project.
+When both producers ceased operations in 2018, EEI entered into gas supply and transportation contracts to secure supply from other supply basins in North America to provide greater price stability.

-HGL has 19 years remaining on an agreement with Portland Natural Gas Transmission System for natural gas transportation capacity from the Dawn Hub in Ontario to Nova Scotia on a pipeline path that consists of the Enbridge Gas transmission pipeline, TC Energy pipeline, Portland Natural Gas Transmission System and the Maritimes & Northeast Pipeline system.
-This agreement enhances security of supply and reduces gas price volatility.
+EEI has 18 years remaining on an agreement with Portland Natural Gas Transmission System for natural gas transportation capacity from the Dawn Hub in Ontario to Westbrook, Maine on a pipeline path that consists of the Enbridge Gas transmission pipeline, TC Energy pipeline, and the Portland Natural Gas Transmission System (the PXP expansion project).
+EEI uses available shorter-term capacity on the Maritimes & Northeast Pipeline system to complete the path to Nova Scotia.
 The agreement provides for 10,550 GJ per day of capacity that commenced on November 1, 2020.

-HGL has 14 years remaining on a contract with Enbridge Inc. for the Atlantic Bridge expansion project, on the Algonquin Gas Transmission pipeline system.
-This transportation capacity provides HGL an opportunity to diversify suppliers and provide access to other supply basins until the end of its term.
+In 2014, EEI entered into a contract with Enbridge Inc. for the Atlantic Bridge expansion project, on the Algonquin Gas Transmission pipeline system.
+EEI has 13 years remaining on the contract.
 The agreement provides 10,550 GJ per day of capacity that commenced on October 1, 2020.